HackerN64/F3DEX3/docs/Documentation/Design Tradeoffs.md

 segment 0 must always be 0x00000000 so that this address resolves to e.g.
 0x101000 as expected in this example.

+## Non-textured tris

+In F3DEX2, the RSP time for drawing non-textured tris was significantly lower than for textured tris, by skipping a chunk of computation for the texture coefficients if they were disabled.
+In F3DEX3, little to no computation is skipped when textures are disabled, which means that the performance gain from disabling textures in F3DEX2 has been mostly eliminated.
+(RDP time savings from avoiding loading a texture are unaffected of course.)
+However, almost all materials use textures, and F3DEX3 is a little faster at drawing textured tris than F3DEX2, so this is still a benefit overall.

 ## Obscure semantic differences from F3DEX2 that should never matter in practice

 - `SPLoadUcode*` corrupts the current M inverse transpose matrix state.
 If using